 Plan sponsors often ask how much of the spread component of a liability discount rate is hedged by their equity portfolio.
-Unlike corporate bonds, where we can calculate spread duration directly and reliably compare that against the spread duration of a liability, 1 we have no equivalently reliable methodology for equities.
+Unlike corporate bonds, where we can calculate spread duration directly and reliably compare that against the spread duration of a liability, we have no equivalently reliable methodology for equities.
 Instead, we have to estimate the spread duration of equity empirically.
 That is, we look at the historical relationship between equity returns and spread movements to provide our estimate.
 Specifically, we regress equity returns on changes in spreads.
-Since we are interested in the relationship between of spread changes.
+Since we are interested in the relationship between equities and liabilities, we use the change in liability spreads as our measurement of spread changes.

 What struck me as interesting is how much this empirical estimate of equity spread duration-or effective spread duration (ESD)-has increased recently.
-Over the last 10 years, the average estimated ESD of the S&P 500 has been about 15 years.2 In practice that means if the spread component of the high quality corporate rates that plans typically use to value liabilities decline by 10 bps, we would expect the S&P 500 to increase in value by 1.5%.
+Over the last 10 years, the average estimated ESD of the S&P 500 has been about 15 years.
+In practice that means if the spread component of the high quality corporate rates that plans typically use to value liabilities decline by 10 bps, we would expect the S&P 500 to increase in value by 1.5%.
 In the last year, however, this estimate has jumped markedly, reaching over 30 years at the end of 2015 and beginning of 2016, and currently hovering around 25 years.
 The chart below illustrates this dynamic.